 “Yeah, yeah.
 Don’t answer the door.
 I got it.”

-Brayden headed upstairs to the bathroom between the two brothers’ bedrooms.
+Brayden headed upstairs to the bathroom that was shared between the two brothers’ bedrooms.
 He needed to do a little more than just take a leak, and he wanted the privacy of that bathroom.
-He made sure both doors were locked, and took care of his needs.
-After washing his hands and unlocking both doors he heard the doorbell.
+He made sure both doors were locked and took care of his needs.
+After washing his hands and unlocking both doors, he heard the doorbell.

 “I’ll get it,” he heard Conner call out.

-He heard some shouting, a loud POP, then Conner screaming.
+He heard some shouting, and a loud POP sound and Conner screaming.
 Brayden ran through his bedroom into the upstairs hall.
-He heard loud male voice over Conner’s shrieking.
+He heard a loud male voice over Conner’s crying.

 “You go upstairs and check the bedrooms.
 Look for jewelry and money.
-I’ll check around down here.”
+I’ll check around downstairs.”

 A younger voice replied, “Okay.”
 Then someone was running up the stairs.
-All Brayden could think about was that Conner had been shot, but he was alive because he was still screaming.
+All Brayden could think about was that Conner had been shot, but he was alive because he was still screaming and crying.

 Brayden closed and locked his bedroom door and the bathroom door on Conner’s side.
-He opened his closet and pulled out his hunting crossbow and slung the quiver of arrows across his neck and shoulder.
+He opened his closet and pulled out his hunting crossbow, and slung the quiver of arrows across his neck and shoulder.
 He and his dad went small game and duck hunting with crossbows, and he trained at the crossbow range.
-A crossbow required extensive training and accuracy — Brayden had both.
+A crossbow required extensive training and accuracy, and Brayden had both.

-He put the crossbow pointing down with the foot stirrup on the floor, put his foot in the stirrup to hold the crossbow steady, then pulled the straps until the strings clicked into place and the crossbow was cocked.
+He put the crossbow with the foot stirrup on the floor, then pulled the straps until the strings clicked into place and the crossbow was cocked.
 He pulled out a twenty-two-inch arrow and inserted it into the track.
 Lifting the crossbow into carrying position, angled off to the side, he released the safety.

-Brayden carefully unlocked and cracked open his bedroom door.
-He heard someone down the hall in his parents’ bedroom, so he tiptoed to the bedroom door.
-He was glad the hall and bedrooms were carpeted; that made his approach to the master bedroom silent.
+Brayden carefully unlocked and opened his bedroom door.
+He heard someone down the hall in his parent’s bedroom, so he tiptoed to the bedroom door.
+He was glad the hall and bedrooms had carpet; that made his approach to the master bedroom silent.

 He carefully tiptoed downstairs and to Conner’s side.
 He’d been shot in his right leg, there was blood on his jeans, and he was crying.
 Brayden held his finger to his lips and mouthed, ‘Don’t talk,’ then ran his index fingers from his eyes down his cheeks.
 Conner nodded and continued sobbing.
-That’s what Brayden wanted, so the guy in his dad’s office wouldn’t think anything had changed.
+That’s what Brayden wanted, so the guy in his dad’s office wouldn’t think something was different.

-The arrow went through the guy’s back, through his abdomen, and into one of the wooden doors of the cabinet, pinning him to the cabinet with a loud thunk.
-The guy let out a scream, and Brayden looked around to the front door to see if anyone was coming in from outside.
+This arrow went through the guy’s back and into one of the wooden doors of the cabinet.
+He let out a scream.
+Brayden looked around to the front door to see if anyone was coming in from outside.
 There didn’t appear to be anyone.
 Just in case, he closed the office door behind him and stepped up to the guy.
-Brayden saw that he was crying and moaning and hanging on to the top of the cabinet.
-He couldn’t move because the arrow was embedded in the cabinet door and several inches were protruding from his back, and if he’d tried to move or lost consciousness the arrow would pull out of his chest.
+He was crying and moaning and hanging onto the top of the cabinet.
+He couldn’t move because the arrow was embedded in the cabinet door, and several inches were protruding from his back, and if he’d tried to move or lost consciousness, the arrow would pull out of his chest.
 The pain must have been excruciating.

-He removed the guy’s gun, clicked on the safety, and put it and the guy’s cellphone in his pocket.
+He removed the guy’s gun, clicked on the safety, and slipped it in his pocket.
 Then he pulled off the clown mask.
-This guy was older than the kid upstairs, looking to be maybe between eighteen and twenty.
+He was older than the kid upstairs, maybe between eighteen and twenty.
 He was having trouble breathing; Brayden guessed that the arrow had gone through his right lung.
 He looked at Brayden.
 He had tears running down his cheeks.

-“Please help me,” the guy stammered, through his sobs.
+“Please help me,” the guy asked through his sobs.

 “Fuck you,” Brayden growled.
-He was furious.
 “You shot an eleven-year-old kid for no reason.
 Enjoy the pain.
 You deserve every second of it.”
-Brayden was surprised that he actually said that.
+Brayden was surprised that he said that.
 But, like the kid upstairs, so be it.